webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

   - **Eventual**: no ordering guarantee for reads. replicas eventually converge. **greatest throughput**.
   - ![consistency levels](img/consistency_levels.PNG)
 - **Cosmos DB API**
+  - you choose the API you want inside your Cosmos DB.
   - if you want to migrate existing database into Cosmos DB.
   - **NoSQL**: document format. first to update. best end-to-end experience.
 Query in SQL syntax.
   - **MongoDB**: BSON format. compatible with MongoDB.